 See below how you can AVOID Frailty and take control…

 The best way to stay mobile, strong and healthy is to do activities that strengthen your muscles, get your heart beating, and challenge your balance.
 It’s never too late to start!
 Even adults in their 80s and 90s have been known to rebuild muscle strength with regular exercise.
 Activity and exercise can slow, and in some cases reverse frailty.
-Remember to also let your body recharge and repair.
-Older adults need 7 to 9 hours of sleep nightly.
-Find out more about staying active (LINK).
+Remember to also let your body recharge and repair with sleep.
+Sleep changes as we age, but older adults still need 7 to 8 hours per day.
+Find out more about staying active.

-In older adults, loneliness has been associated with a 45 per cent increased risk of death.
-Evidence also suggests that loneliness can accelerate physiological aging and may lead to several other health problems, including high blood pressure, depression and dementia.
+In older adults, loneliness and social isolation has been associated with a 45 per cent increased risk of death.
+Evidence also suggests that loneliness and social isolation can accelerate physiological aging and may lead to several other health problems, including high blood pressure, depression and dementia.
 Older adults with strong social relationships enjoy a better quality of life and often live longer!
-So be willing to make new friends – Join a club, take a class or volunteer in your community.
-Meaningful relationships matter to your health!
-Find out more about staying involved (LINK).
+Social isolation is a physical isolation from others, while loneliness is a subjective, self-perceived feeling.
+One can be among others, but still feel lonely.
+Conversely one can live alone, but never experience loneliness.
+Maintaining levels of social engagement that you are comfortable with as you age is very important – Join a club, take a class or volunteer in your community.
+Meaningful relationships can improve your health!
+Find out more about staying involved.

 Diet and Nutrition